 Acupuncture Clean Needle Teahnique~Use of sterile, one time use disposable needles, inserted throughout the body.
-The needles are usually retained in the body for the time of the treatment session, and can be stimulated to create
+The needles are usually retained in the body for the time of the treatment session, and can be stimulated to create a sensory response.

 Qi Gong/Meditation/Breathing techniques Directed by the practitioner or performed with the patient and given as homework.
 Mind/body/image techniques.